taimax13/github_exercises/02_branching_basics.md

 nothing to commit, working tree clean
 ```

 Now switch from the `from_itc` branch to the `master` branch entering in your terminal `git checkout master`.
 You folders in VS Code should change to the master branch.
 Look at your folders.
-The `github_exercises` folder should be missing.
+The cloned repo folder should be missing from your `master` branch.

 You should now merge the `from_itc` branch into the `master` branch.
 Enter in the terminal `git merge from_itc`.
 In your terminal, you should see something like: